 The National Safety Council estimates that 4.4 million people suffered injuries on the nation’s highways in 2015.
 Of those injuries, more than half of them required medical attention.
 Associated costs for injuries jumped 24 percent over the previous year.

-Nearly 500,000 bicyclists visited the emergency room due to injuries suffered while riding, and more than 900 cyclists lost their lives in accidents in 2013, according to the Center for Disease Control.
+Nearly 500,000 cyclists visited the emergency room due to bike injuries suffered while riding, and more than 900 cyclists lost their lives in accidents in 2013, according to the Center for Disease Control.

 The U.S. News reported that pedestrian deaths escalated by about 10 percent in 2015.
 The study cites significant concerns about the growing problem of pedestrian safety in the nation.
 If the trends in initial reports continue, the annual increase will be the largest in more than three decades.

 4. You were bitten by a dog or other animal

 Victims suffer from an estimated 4.5 million dog bites annually in the country.

 5. You were injured by a defective product